Do you want to start a blog that generates over N700,000 per month in Nigeria?

 Your domain name will be your unique blog address where people can easily find you online.
 For example, Facebook domain name is www.Facebook.com.
 Your own domain name will be (www.yournewblogname.com).

 Your domain name is very important because:

 - It defines your brand

 So it’s always good to put some thought into choosing your domain name but not too much thought though.
-Always go with what comes to your mind within the first 10 minutes.

 I’ll advise you go for a branded name, catchy and easy to pronounce domain name.
 This will make your blog stand out.
-Most domain names usually cost around $10/per year.

 Just like your domain name is your blog address, your web host is the actual house your blog will be living online.
 Just think of it as the house while the domain name is the address of the house.